martinmatin/Tutorials/src/electronics/sensors/sonar.md

 For the «Cortex» robot we used four sensors, one on each side so that’s what the final code is based on.

-In this code we are going to include the same libraries as shown in the Publisher Tutorial so you can refer to that part for the explanations.
+In this code we are going to include the same libraries as shown in the Arduino Publisher Tutorial so you can refer to that part for the explanations.
 Another useful library used for the sensors is the NewPing.h.
 So here are all the necessary libraries :
 ```
 #include <ros.h>